BrainSharer/neuroglancer/src/brainshare/docs/sphinx/modules/realignment.rst

 **Process and example**

+* Create the non aligned layer in the pipeline: `python src/pipeline/scripts/create_pipeline.py --task realign --animal {ANIMAL_ID}`

+* In a browser, open up the Neuroglancer view with URL ID provided.

+* Add another layer with the '+' icon next to the 'C1T' layer.
+This will be the layer where you will add the fiducials.
+To do this, in the 'new layer' precomputed source text box on the right, type: `https://imageserv.dk.ucsd.edu/data/{ANIMAL_ID}/C1T_unaligned/`

+* Open up the upper left quadrant.
+You don't need the other quadrants for this process as the virtual projections are not ready.
+You may need to adjust the brightness and contrast to see the image better.
+See the 'Adjusting colors' page for more information.

 *   Identify which section(s) are not properly aligned through Neuroglancer interface.
 The z value is the section number.

 *   Navigate to non-aligned section (in figure below this is section 75).